yahesh/fff-signup/README.md

-# Filmmakers for Future signup
+# Filmmakers4Future Signup

-This is a prototype for a signup form.
+This is a prototype for a signup and newsletter subscription form.

 ## Install the software